The Capitol Insurrection and White Supremacist Infiltration of US Police

 As such, many are legitimately asking: Was the threat posed by the rioters on Jan.
 6 underestimated by police because of their race?

 There are also questions to be asked over whether Capitol police officers were more sympathetic to Trump supporters during the attack itself.
-One officer tasked with protecting the Capitol put on a red Make America Great Again cap during the attack, according to the Tim Ryan, the Democratic chairman of the House subcommittee that oversees funding for Capitol police.
+One officer tasked with protecting the Capitol put on a red Make America Great Again cap during the attack, according to Tim Ryan, the Democratic chairman of the House subcommittee that oversees funding for Capitol police.
 Another Capitol police officer was seen being friendly and taking photographs with rioters.
-Two Capitol police officers have been suspended and at least 10 others are under investigation for their behavior in the uprising.
+Two Capitol police officers have been suspended and at least 10 others are under investigation for their behavior during the riot.

 Off Duty, in Crowd